 We flew to Delhi from Varanasi and were met by a familiar face at the airport, Sameh our driver from our first day in Delhi.
 He is very tall and greeted us with a huge smile.
 We were thrilled to see him.
 No guide at this time.
 We drove 5 1/2 hours to Agra.
 We saw huge statues of Shiva and Vishnu along the way, villagers, and lots of cows.

-After 5 hours of Jasmine and I chattering non-stop and likely driving Sameh to insanity, we arrived at the ITC Mughal hotel and it was gorgeous.
+After 5 hours of my friend I chattering non-stop and likely driving Sameh to insanity, we arrived at the ITC Mughal hotel and it was gorgeous.

 We got settled and hit the bar and stayed there a long time.
 We then discovered the restaurant in the hotel called Peshawri which was basically the same restaurant as Bukhara in Delhi.
 We were psyched to eat that phenomenal food again.